 It is not the only Group 1 one on the card though, in fact the official name for the program is Emirates Stakes Day.
 Not surprisingly the Emirates Stakes is the co-feature event in what is one of the most imposing race meetings anywhere in the country.
 Both events carry a $1 million prize pool, the Emirates Stakes a 1600m test under handicap conditions.

-In 2011 changes were made to the Patinack Farm Classic structure and horses can now earn an extra $600,000 bonus.
+In 2011 changes were made to the Darley Classic structure and horses can now earn an extra $600,000 bonus.
 The bonus is available to any horse which has won another Global Sprint Challenge race that season or who goes on to win one next season.
-The Patinack Farm Classic is the second last leg of the Global Sprint Challenge for the calendar year, a series which has eight legs spanning across four countries including:
+The Darley Classic is the second last leg of the Global Sprint Challenge for the calendar year, a series which has ten legs spanning across four countries including:

-Gr1 Lightning Stakes - Flemington Racecourse – Australia – January
+Gr1 Black Caviar Lightning Stakes – Flemington Racecourse – Australia – January

 Gr1 King’s Stand Stakes – Royal Ascot – England – June

-Gr1 Golden Jubilee Stakes – Royal Ascot – England – June
+Gr1 Diamond Jubilee Stakes – Royal Ascot – England – June

-Gr1 July Cup – Newmarket Racecourse – England – July
+Gr1 Darley July Cup – Newmarket Racecourse – England – July

 Gr1 Sprinters Stakes – Nakayama Racecourse – Japan – October

-Gr1 Patinack Farm Classic - Flemington Racecourse – Australia – November
+Gr1 Darley Classic – Flemington Racecourse – Australia – November

 Gr1 Hong Kong Sprint – Sha Tin Racecourse – Hong Kong – December